josehoras/josehoras.github.io/_posts/2019-05-05-lstm-in-tensorflow.md

 Now, this is the step where I was not careful the with dimensions and took me a while to debug.
 In the recurrent operation command, "dynamic_rnn()", you have the option `time_mayor=True`, that tell TensorFlow in the input "x" the first dimension will be the temporal sequence, instead of the batch size.
 If you pass your input in the format (batch_size, seq_length, vocab_size), you have to set `time_mayor=False`, which is the default actually...

 The LSTM layer output is a sequence of states as long as our input sequence.
 Each of these states should predict the following character.
 These states are the input to the dense layer.
 We will now get rid of the batch dimension, that we know is only one.
-We collapse that dimention passing `h_states[:, 0, :]`.
+We collapse that dimension passing `h_states[:, 0, :]`.

 We express these scores in probabilities, that is, we normalize the series of scores so that their sum is equal to one, with the softmax function.